-EXCELLENCE • LEARNING • LEADERSHIP Career Guidance St John's School is proud of its comprehensive individualised Careers Programme for Sixth Form students.
+Career Guidance St John's School is proud of its comprehensive individualised Careers Programme for Sixth Form students.
 The school based Careers Adviser is an integral part of the school's Sixth Form and helps enable students to develop the knowledge and skills they need to make successful choices and manage transition.
 The aim is to ensure all students achieve their full potential in whatever future career they choose to follow.
-It is recognised that individualised guidance needs to be available at specific times of transition and education.
-To this end, every Sixth Form student will be supported by individual careers interviews and careers education, throughout their A Level studies, as they move towards making decisions about university, Gap Year options or Apprenticeships.
+It is recognised that individualised guidance needs to be available at specific times.
+To this end, every Sixth Form student will be supported by individual careers interviews and education throughout their A Level studies as they move towards making decisions about university, Gap Year options or Apprenticeships.
 An initial interview, in conjunction with the Head of Sixth Form following GCSE results, ensures students and parents have an opportunity to fully explore the range of study options open to them.
-During the Autumn Term the Morrisby Psychometric Careers Profile is offered and funded, for those Year 12 students who are new to the school.
+During the Autumn Term the Morrisby Psychometric Careers Profile is offered and funded for those Year 12 students who are new to the school.
 One to One interviews commence in the Spring Term with follow-up appointments as required.
 Parents are invited and encouraged to attend these interviews whenever possible.
+During the Easter Term the school offers a week-long tip to Manchester called 'Designing your Future'.
+Students are taken to a variety of universities, job and employment fairs, and introduced to a wide variety of Apprenticeship schemes and opportunities (see over).
 In the summer term of Year 12 the students are supported with their UCAS applications, advised on course choices, personal statements and finance.
 Help finding relevant work experience can sometimes be arranged to strengthen a university application.
 In addition to these activities and whenever possible, alumni are invited into school to talk to students about their jobs, careers and university courses to help give Sixth Form students a real life perspective.
 The careers library is well stocked and up-to date.
 It includes a wide range of resources covering Apprenticeships, CV writing and interview skills, Further and Higher Education colleges and Gap Year options.
 The Careers Adviser and Head of Sixth Form are available on Results Day to ensure students receive all the help and support they need to secure their university places.
 Will you be applying to University?

 You may not be sure if this is the route for you but it is worth considering as your subject choices can influence the university and the course available to you.
 The Russell Group universities have now published guidance on the subjects choose at A Level in a document named 'Informed Choices' (www.russellgroup.ac.uk).
 They identify the facilitating subjects, which they argue provide a student with more options especially if you wish to study at a Russell Group university.
-In addition, the Extended Project Qualification (EPQ), offered at the end of Year 12, is also highly regarded by many universities with many providing a lower offer to students who achieve a good grade in this course.
+In addition, the Extended Project Qualification (EPQ), offered at the end of Year 12, is also highly regarded, with many universities providing a lower offer to students who achieve a good grade in this course.
 Remember, many subjects and courses may require specific subjects at A Level too, including Medicine, Music and Art so ensure your subject choices are the right ones for you and your future.
 Career Guidance & Support